-But I am a big fan of spreadsheets and being able to compare and review what I spend every month against previous months easily.
+But I am a big fan of spreadsheets and comparing and reviewing what I spend every month against previous months.

-And if you have an electronic record of everything (debit card transactions, credit cards, electronic transfers, PayPal, bank withdrawals, checks) your life will be so much easier.
-And yes, checks still exist.
-I got one in the post the other day!
-It was for a tax refund for over $3,000, yeah!
-I barely knew what to do with it.
-Who knows how to read a check these days?
+And if you have an electronic record of everything (debit card transactions, credit cards, electronic transfers, PayPal, bank withdrawals), your life will be so much easier.

 2. Categorize your expenses

 Group your expenses into categories.
-Don’t go too crazy here but do create enough categories to help you narrow down the areas that you can improve on.
+Don’t go too crazy here, but do create enough categories to help you narrow down the areas you can improve.

-So splitting Eating Out and Groceries is fine, but don’t go as far as splitting Starbucks, Target, and Amazon, unless you know you have a special problem with any of them.
+So splitting Eating Out and Groceries is fine, but don’t go as far as splitting Starbucks, Target, and Amazon unless you know you have a special problem with them.
 Just saying…